David J. Allstot

-David J. Allstot (born January 22, 1947 in Brookings, South Dakota), is a professor of electrical and computer engineering at Oregon State University.
+David J. Allstot (born January 22, 1947, in Brookings, South Dakota), is a professor of electrical and computer engineering at Carnegie Mellon University.
 His research includes work on analog, mixed-signal, and radio frequency integrated circuits.
 He was formerly a professor at UC Berkeley and the University of Washington.

 Dr. Allstot was elected to serve as president of the IEEE Circuits and Systems Society in 2009, and was for that reason president-elect in 2008.

 Dr. Allstot was elected as a member into the National Academy of Engineering in 2020 for his research and commercialization of mixed-mode integrated circuits and systems.

 Awards and honors

 Allstot received several awards and honors, including: